- Hike to the foot of the world’s tallest mountain!

 Meals are not included on this trip.
 You will be able to purchase breakfasts and dinners from the teahouses and lunch at one of the trailside restaurants.
 Food will usually consist of traditional Dal Bhat (rice and lentils) or other simple meals.
 Some western style food such as pizza and pasta may be available.
 Please allow £360-470 for meals not included.

-Arrange your flight to arrive into Tribhuvan International Airport on day 1.
+Arrange your flight to arrive into Kathmandu Tribhuvan International Airport on your programme start date (day 1).
 An airport transfer is not included but is easy to arrange.
-A taxi from the airport is your best option.
-Your tour ends in Kathmandu on day 15.
-Take a taxi back to the airport and fly out at any time.
+A taxi from the airport is easy to arrange.

 To arrange your flights, contact our fantastic flights team on 01892 277037 or email them at [email protected] They will be able to search for the best flight offers to your chosen destinations, so you can plan and organise your trip in one place.
 Just make sure you give them your full name, as stated in your passport, along with your chosen departure dates, return dates, and any other details you want to include.

-The minimum age to join this trip is 18 years.
+The minimum age to join this trekking experience is 18 years old.

 Do I Need To Be Physically Fit For This Trip?